City plans to work with artists to restore Black Lives Matter mural on Capitol Hill

 When the police dismantled the Capitol Hill Organized Protest (CHOP) in early July, the mural remained one of the only legacies from the 3 1/2-week occupation that centered conversations around racial equity and police defunding.
 But the CHOP also drew criticism for vandalism and violence and was the scene of several shootings, including two deaths.

-This week, the Seattle Office of Arts & Culture and the Seattle Department of Transportation (SDOT) announced it would work with the fifteen artists who formed the VividMatterCollective to restore the mural.
+This week, the Seattle Office of Arts & Culture and the Seattle Department of Transportation (SDOT) announced it would work with the 15 artists who formed the VividMatterCollective to restore the mural.

 “The Capitol Hill Black Lives Matter street mural is a potent symbol of free speech and civil rights” SDOT Director Sam Zimbabwe said in a statement.